ema-pe/fluidc-large-network-analysis/README.md

 This project provides an evaluation of the FluidC algorithm for community detection in large-scale and real-data complex networks.
 It includes scripts to run experiments, analyze results, and generate plots.

-This was developed as part of a doctoral course exam called "Graph Theory and Algorithms".
-A brief report on the experiments and their results is available here: [Link to Report (coming soon)].
+This was developed as part of a computer science doctoral course exam called "Graph Theory and Algorithms" at the University of Milano-Bicocca for the 2024-2025 academic year.
+A brief report on the experiments and their results is available.
+You can also get the raw results files (plots and CSV files).
 The project will not be updated after submission, and the code is provided as-is.

 ## How to run